AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

     - Reputationally
     - And hold further legal consequences to you as a key stake holder & the company as a whole (i.e. prosecution by a court of law with fines & potential imprisonment)

 It is crucial that security is met at every aspect of the software development life-cycles to prevent issues like this from happening in the future.
 These current vulnerabilities can be mitigated by preventing the ability of external users from being able to post to your website or set up restrictions on what can be posted.

 Another is by lowering privileges of the user by blocking code execution on the website thus slowing down an aggressor, limiting the compromise of your databases.
 I can provide further detailed information on ways to secure your website while discussing the responsible disclosure of information policy with you.

-Thank you.
+Thank you for your time.

 # Problem Statement Refined:
 Utilising the kowledge provided in the OWASP Top 10 Web Application Security Risks, employ XSS and SQLi in a practical environment.